 Formaldehyde releasers.
 “Bronopol, DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, and quaternium-15 are cosmetic preservatives that slowly form formaldehyde,” says Shrestha.
 In other words, steer clear if you can.

 Synthetic fragrances.
 A heads-up: When an ingredient label simply says “fragrance” or “parfum,” it’s often an umbrella term for hundreds of chemicals that brands aren’t required to disclose.
-(That makes it a heck of a lot harder to discern what’s hazardous and what’s not.)
+(That makes it a heck of a lot harder to discern what may cause a reaction.)

 Phtalates.
 One such sneaky compound hiding under the “fragrance” umbrella?
 That would be phtalates, which are sometimes used to help perfume stick to skin, as well as eyelash adhesive and nail polish.
 That’s bad news, because phtalates have been shown to be pretty significant endocrine disruptors—in some cases facilitating early puberty in girls and boys, and reduced sperm count in men.
 Oh, and did we mention they’re also harmful to the environment?
 The EWG reports that some retailers have started to ban phtalate-containing products from their shelves, but we still recommend a healthy dose of skepticism when it comes to added fragrance.